wp-plugins/editorial-calendar/readme.txt

 = 1.5.1 =

-The calendar is now setting the correct post time for manual set times at noon or midnite instead of changing it by 12 hours.
+The calendar is now setting the correct post time for manual set times at noon or midnight instead of changing it by 12 hours.

 = 1.5 =